-The pine meadow in the Martinau is home to an endangered and protected orchid.
-The yellow lady's slipper (Cypripedium calceolus) immediately catches the eye with its shoe-shaped, yellow-red-brown flower.
-Between mid-May and mid-June, about 6,000 lady's slipper plants can be admired on an area of 2.5 hectares in the Martinauer Au in Europe's largest contiguous lady's slipper area.
+The Föhrenaue in the Martinau is Home of an endangered and protected orchid.
+The yellow lady's slipper (Cypripedium calceolus) immediately catches the eye with its shoe-shaped, yellow-red-brown blossom.
+Between mid-May and mid-June, about 6,000 lady's slipper plants can be admired on an area of 2.5 ha in the Martinauer Au in Europe's largest contiguous lady's slipper area.

-What measures are being implemented in the project "Frauenschuharea Martinauer Au - new visitor guidance"?
+What measures are being implemented in the "Lady's Slipper" project?Martinauer Au - Visitor Guidance New" implemented?

 Due to the strong attraction of the yellow lady's slipper and the associated increase in awareness of the lady's slipper area Martinauer Au, there was also an increase in the number of visitors.
 The measures are intended to achieve that the Visitor guidance in the lady's slipper area renewed and improved will.